cloudfoundry/cf-networking-release/docs/12-known-issue-asgs-with-too-many-bound-spaces.md

 ## Issue
-The policy-server pre-start fails when upgrading to cf-networking-release version 3.68.0 or higher when using mysql.
+The policy-server pre-start fails when...
+* upgrading to CF Networking Release version 3.68.0 or 3.69.0
+* AND using MYSQL for the policy server DB
+* AND dynamic ASGs are enabled

+## Permanent Fix
+A fix will be included in CF Networking Release 3.70.0.
+For deployments that are using MYSQL DBs with dynamic ASGS enabled, we suggest skipping CF Networking Release 3.68.0 and 3.69.0 and upgrading to CF Networking Release 3.70.0 or higher.

 ### Symptom 1: failing on migration 82